 The Associate of Applied Arts Degree in Acting Performance is a 15-month program designed to meet the needs of students who wish to become professional actors.
-The goal of the College is to provide the finest training available, with a strong educational background to prepare the student actor for a career in the competitive business of television, film, and stage performance.
+Upon completion of the 71.0 credit hour program, the graduate may expect to possess skills enabling him/her to compete in a professional environment in theatre, television and film.

 Mike is the Acting Chair at KD Conservatory, College of Film and Dramatic Art and has been an instructor at KD Conservatory since 2004.
 He holds an M.F.A. in Acting from Wayne State University, a B.S. in Secondary Education from Baylor University, and is currently completing his dissertation for his Ph.D. in the Arts and Humanities with an emphasis in Performance Studies from the University of Texas at Dallas.
 Mike has presented his research at several conferences throughout the country.
 In 2004 he co-founded the acclaimed Second Thought Theatre, serving as Co-Artistic Director, Public Relations Coordinator, and Advisory Board Member for the company’s first three years.
 Mike has performed in over seventy professional theatrical productions in venues across the country, including New York City, Detroit, Nashville, Atlanta, and Dallas.
 In addition to his work on the stage, He has made appearances on national television series including Friday Night Lights, Inspector Mom, and Guiding Light, along with award winning independent films, and several national and regional commercials.
 Most recently, his play The Bookman was produced OFF OFF Broadway in New York City at the historic Under St. Marks Theatre.
 Additionally, he has taught Theatre and Film at The University of North Texas, Baylor University, and Tarrant College.

+The primary aim of the Acting Performance program is to aid the student in developing a working methodology of character development while preparing them for the demands of the professional arena.
 The first semester focuses on exploring the practical and theoretical use of the body and mind as instruments for performance through intense movement, voice, and acting classes.
-The second semester is geared toward further developing strong emotional connections to characters through scene study.
-In the third semester, students work on strengthening their listening and reacting skills, as well as identifying and developing the sub-text of a script.
-During the fourth semester, the curriculum concentrates on refining the skills students have acquired during the previous semesters while expanding their knowledge of the professional world.
+The second semester is geared toward further developing strong emotional connections to characters through scene study and intensive on-camera training.
+In the third semester, students work on strengthening their listening and reacting skills, as well as identifying and developing the sub-text of a script in order to create multi-dimensional characters.

 Our instructors are selected on the basis of their professional experience and educational achievement.
 In order to ensure the highest standards of professionalism, we seek instructors from those sectors of the entertainment industry which closely relate to the subject area being taught.